 Guys being awful

-I don’t really have much to add to this conversation, and I’m not really close enough to either situation to meaningfully effect change.
+I don’t really have much to add to this conversation, and I’m not really close enough to meaningfully effect change.
 I’m a little puzzled because I don’t know what (if anything) I should learn from this.
-Obv I should have seen it coming, etc., and obv as soon as you hear about it you believe the victims and shut down the assaulter and etc., but like… should I have not been friendly with them in the first place?
-And if so, I really gotta keep adjusting my radar because I don’t think I can tell the difference between “a little insecure so you should include them and that’s exactly what they need” and “a little insecure and actually a sexual assaulter.”
+Obv I should have seen it coming, etc., and obv as soon as you hear about it you believe the victims and shut down the assaulter and etc., but like… should I have not been friendly with him in the first place?
+And if so, I really gotta keep adjusting my radar because I don’t think I can tell the difference between “a little insecure so you should include them because that’s exactly what they need in order to blossom and grow etc” and “a little insecure and actually a sexual assaulter.”